sid88in/serverless-appsync-plugin/doc/WAF.md

       - disableIntrospection # disables introspection for this API key
 ```

 Adding a rule to an API key without any _statement_ will add a _match-all_ rule for that key (all requests will match that rule).
-This is usefull for example to exclude API keys from global rules.
+This is useful for example to exclude API keys from global rules.
 In that case, you need to make sure to attribute a higher priority to that rule.

 Example: